kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/certificate_management 2.md

 ### Certificate Validation

 Amazon Issued certificates are currently validated using DNS Method and Route53 records.
+Validation can take [up to 30 minutes](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).
 E-Mail validation is not supported due to significant higher delays between requesting a certificate and it's issuance.
 When using a PCA, certificates don't have to be validated.

 ## PCA-Support